 Governance at scale can be achieved by moving away from manually managing policies in the Azure Portal to having a repeatable process for policy authoring, testing, and deployment across multiple Azure tenants and subscriptions.

-Currently the Microsoft pattern for a policy as code workflow provides high-level guidance on:
+At the time of writing (May 2020), the Microsoft pattern for a policy as code workflow provides high-level guidance on:

 - Creating and updating policy definitions